bmay51213/bmay51213.github.io/_posts/2020-02-22-datasciencestats.md

 #### Topic Background

 Suicide has become a topic of interest in recent years and in general, either through increased attention or increased suicide attempts, the perception is that suicide is becoming more prevalent.
 Completed suicide attempts affect our world in innumerable ways including emotional, socioeconomic, and personal levels.
-For my final project in this course, I sought out to further explore suicide data and trends, perhaps as a way to see if there were certain factors that are predictive of suicide rates.
+I sought to further explore suicide data and trends, perhaps as a way to see if there were certain factors that are predictive of suicide rates.
 The dataset is a Suicide Rates Overview from 1985-2016 obtained from Kaggle.com.

 The dataset can be found at: [https://www.kaggle.com/russellyates88/suicide-rates-overview-1985-to-2016](https://www.kaggle.com/russellyates88/suicide-rates-overview-1985-to-2016).

 Per the website on Kaggle, this dataset was compiled using information from the United Nations Development Program, the World Bank, Suicide in the Twenty-First Century Dataset, and the World Health Organization website on suicide prevention, some of which are hosted on Kaggle elsewhere.
 The fact that the data has been collected from several different sources could imbue some erroneous data due to multiple data sources.

 The variables included in the dataset are Country, Year, Sex, Age, Number of Suicides, Population, Suicide Rate, Country-Year Composite Key, HDI for that Year, GDP for Year, GDP Per Capita, and Generation (i.e. Baby Boomer, Millennial etc.).
-Since the age ranges in provided in the dataset, in general, correlate with the generation status, I do not intend to use this variable in my analysis.
+Since the age ranges in provided in the dataset correlate with the generation status, I do not intend to use this variable in my analysis.
 The HDI variable was almost all NA values so will be removed.
 Furthermore, the country-year variable is redundant and will be excluded from the analysis.
 One note of caution is that Germany and South Africa do not have suicide data going back as far as the other three countries.
 This will be evident on the graphs later.

 #### Primary Research Questions